alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/02_account_setup.partial.md

   :align: center
   ```

-- Confirm your phone number, which you provided to the {ref}`role_system_manager` when you registered for access to the environment.
+- Confirm your phone number, which you provided to the {ref}`System Manager <role_system_manager>` when you registered for access to the environment.

   ```{image} user_guide/verify_phone.png
   :alt: Verify phone number